 Since BookEnds was founded in 1999, our agents have been proud to consider themselves an active part of the author's publishing team.
-Our goal is to work together with the author to make all of her dreams come to fruition.
+Our goal is to work together with the author to make all of her dreams come true.

 Our agents are always looking for fresh new material from both published and unpublished authors.
 Before submitting to us, we ask that you read our submission guidelines to better ensure that the work you're sending is right for BookEnds and that what you send is as "rejection-proof" as you can make it.